Durante101/FinancialTracker/README.md

 ## Description of the Project

 Briefly describe what this Java console application does.
 Mention its purpose and who the intended users are.
 Explain the main functionality and what problems it aims to solve.
+This Java CLI application allows users to track all financial transactions.
+It can be used for both business and personal accounting purposes
 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories